MeghanshGovil/Posture-Detection-Tool/README.md

 4. Push to the branch (`git push origin feature/AmazingFeature`)
 5. Open a Pull Request

-## License 📄
+## License

-This project is licensed under the MIT License - see the [LICENSE.md](LICENSE.md) file for details.
+This project is licensed under the MIT License - see the LICENSE file for details.

-## Acknowledgments 🙏
+## Acknowledgments

-- MediaPipe team for pose estimation
+- MediaPipe for the pose detection system
-- OpenCV community
+- OpenCV for image processing capabilities
-- TensorFlow team
-- All contributors and testers
+- Contributors and maintainers of all dependencies

+## Future Improvements

+-  Add data logging capabilities
+-  Implement posture history tracking
+-  Add customizable alert sounds
+-  Create a GUI for settings adjustment
+-  Add support for multiple camera inputs
+-  Implement profile saving/loading